scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDB.md

 ### Use 4vCPU / 8GB memory nodes for the worker node in the ScalarDB Server node pool

 From the perspective of commercial licenses, resources for one pod running ScalarDB Server are limited to 2vCPU / 4GB memory.
-In addition, some pods other than ScalarDB Server pods could exist on the worker nodes.

-In other words, the following components could run on one worker node:
+In addition to the ScalarDB Server pod, Kubernetes could deploy some of the following components to each worker node:

 * ScalarDB Server pod (2vCPU / 4GB)
 * Envoy proxy